developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Action
 Used to perform an Action to configure whether a given threat is monitored.

-- When the Action value ***Detect***- a specific threat is configured to be monitored and, if that threat is detected, a countermeasure is taken to mitigate that threat.
+-***Detect***- a specific threat is configured to be monitored and, if that threat is detected, a countermeasure is taken to mitigate that threat.
 The additional Managed Configuration **Threat Management - Action Detect Threat Type** MUST be specified to identify the threat that is monitored.
 In addition, the Managed Configuration array **Threat Management - Action Detect Countermeasures** MUST be specified to select the set of countermeasures that is performed if the specified threat is detected.

-- When the Action value ***Ignore***- a specific threat is configured not to be monitored and is never detected.
+-***Ignore***- a specific threat is configured not to be monitored and is never detected.
 The additional Managed Configuration **Threat Management - Action Ignore Threat Type** MUST be specified to identify the threat that is ignored.

 ### Action Detect Threat Type
 Used to specify the type of threat that is monitored when the value ***Detect*** is chosen for the Managed Configuration**Threat Management - Action**.